evmts/tevm-monorepo/tevm/docs/index/type-aliases/BaseClient.md

 Extends the base client with additional functionality.
 This enables optimal code splitting and extensibility

-Extends the base client with additional functionality.
-This enables optimal code splitting and extensibility

 #### Type parameters

 ▪ **TExtension** extends `Record`\<`string`, `any`\>